 Migrating Monolith to Microservice Architecture – the Path

-If you have a large and scary Monolith and looking for a clear path of migration to modern Microservices, this post is exactly about that.
-We are going to take a Monolithic application and together, step by step, walk through migration process.
+If you have a large and scary Monolith and are looking for a clear path of migration to modern Microservices, this post is exactly about that.
+We are going to take a Monolithic application and, together, step by step, walk through the migration process.
 Importantly, our application is going to be live in production at all times while we execute our plan.
 Without further delay, let’s get started!

 The First thing

-Before we plan migration we need to answer a simple question why?
-Why do we need to migrate?
-What goals and business objectives are we going to achieve with migration?
-How our business can benefit?
-In general, Microservice architecture has multiple advantages compared to Monolith: faster features delivery (shorter time to Production), maintainability (smaller independent chunks of code are easier to work with), testability (it’s easier to automate testing for small independent code base), resiliency (if a single microservice has a bug, the system as a whole may still survive) and so on.
-If this what you need to achieve your goals and business objectives, great!
+In general, Microservice architecture has multiple advantages compared to Monolith: faster feature delivery (shorter time to production), maintainability (smaller, independent chunks of code are easier to work with), testability (it’s easier to automate testing for a small, independent code base), resiliency (if a single microservice has a bug, the system as a whole may still survive), and so on.
+If this is what you need to achieve your goals and business objectives, great!

 Microservice architecture does not come for free though.
 It takes a toll in many ways and for many things.
-For example, it’s is uncertain how to reuse code and to which extend.
+For example, it is uncertain how to reuse code and to what extent.
 Should we copy-paste or create shared libraries?
-With Monolith it is rather simple, as there is one code-base where everything is shared.
-Microservices require certain infrastructure in place, for example a service discovery mechanism is a must.
+With Monolith, it is rather simple, as there is one code-base where everything is shared.
+Microservices require certain infrastructure in place; for example, a service discovery mechanism is a must.
 There might be hundreds or thousands of Microservices that somehow need to communicate.
 How do we know where to find the one we need, for example, to get a customer’s name by ID?
-With Monolith it’s as simple as calling a known function.
-Migration to Microservice architecture will require teams and even organisation as a whole to change adopting new techniques and practices.
-Handling thousand of independently deployable Microservices can not be done with same tools and processes that are used to handle a Monolith.
-Now we think about CI/CD and DevOps.
-If benefits of Microservice architecture overweight challenges that come with it, we are ready to get started!

 Know what you have